quackextractor/ag-auto-accept-quack/README.md

         }
     ]
 }

 ```

 Once this is saved, you can press **F5** or navigate to the Run and Debug view in your sidebar to launch the extension.
 This will open a new Extension Development Host window that is fully equipped to accept the Chrome DevTools Protocol connections your script is attempting to make.

 ### Feature Requests

 Have an idea to improve the extension?
 [Submit a Feature Request](https://github.com/quackextractor/ag-auto-accept-quack/issues/new) detailing what you want to achieve and how it would help.

 ### Contributing

 Pull requests are welcome!
 If you're working on something significant, please open an issue first to discuss your proposed changes.

 ---

 ## Credits

 Special thanks to **pesosz** for the original idea that inspired this project.
-While the source code for this "Quack Edition" has been completely rewritten to use DOM text-matching for ne`we`r Antigravity versions, the core concept remains a tribute to the original tool.
+While the source code for this "Quack Edition" has been completely rewritten to use DOM text-matching for newer Antigravity versions, the core concept remains a tribute to the original tool.

 ## License

-MIT - See [LICENSE](LICENSE) for details.
+MIT - See [LICENSE](https://www.google.com/search?q=LICENSE) for details.